Greater Montreal

 Greater Montreal (Grand Montréal, /fr/) is the most populous metropolitan area in Quebec and the second most populous in Canada after Greater Toronto.
 In 2015, Statistics Canada identified Montreal's Census Metropolitan Area (CMA) as 4258.31 km2 with a population of 4,027,100, almost 50% of the province.

 A smaller area of 3838 km2 is governed by the Montreal Metropolitan Community (MMC; Communauté métropolitaine de Montréal, CMM).
-This level of government is headed by a president (currently Montreal mayor Valérie Plante).
+This level of government is headed by a president (currently Montreal mayor Soraya Martinez Ferrada).

 The inner ring is composed of densely populated municipalities located in close proximity to Downtown Montreal.
 It includes the entire Island of Montreal, Laval, and the Urban Agglomeration of Longueuil.
 Due to their proximity to Montreal's downtown core, some additional suburbs on the South Shore (Brossard, Saint-Lambert, and Boucherville) are usually included in the inner ring, despite their location on the mainland.

 The outer ring is composed of low-density municipalities located on the fringe of Metropolitan Montreal.
 Most of these cities and towns are semi-rural.
-Specifically, the term off-island suburbs refers to those suburbs that are located on the North Shore of the Mille-Îles River, those on the South Shore that were never included in the megacity of Longueuil, and those on the Vaudreuil-Soulanges Peninsula.
+Specifically, the term banlieues hors de l'île (off-island suburbs) refers to those suburbs that are located on the North Shore of the Mille-Îles River, those on the South Shore that were never included in the megacity of Longueuil, and those on the Vaudreuil-Soulanges Peninsula.